 12. Butternut Squash

-A sprawling winter squash spends all summer hoarding solar radiation to build tough skins for winter storage.
+A sprawling winter squash spends all summer hoarding sun to build tough skins for winter storage.
 The vines hate being stepped on or moved around.
-Plant them on the far outer edge of your space.

 13. Sweet Potatoes